-Living in a camper is one of the most common questions we hear from customers standing in our shop or calling after a few months on the road.
+Living in a camper is one of the most common questions we hear from people standing in our shop or calling after a few months on the road.
 People want to know how it really works day to day.
-Living in a camper full-time is less about the vehicle and more about how you plan, adapt, and design your routines around limited space and changing conditions.
+Living in a camper full-time is less about the rig and more about how you plan, adapt, and design your habits around small space and changing weather.

 Pros of Living in a Camper Full Time